-Having recently merged with the AIDS Emergency Fund and Baker Places, Inc., PRC’s newly interconnected services help over 5,000 clients per year on their path toward long-term stability and success.
+Having merged with the AIDS Emergency Fund and Baker Places, Inc. in 2016, PRC’s newly interconnected services help over 5,000 clients per year on their path toward long-term stability and success.

 A longtime pillar of the community, we have grown, and we have changed, and we’ll continue to grow and change.
 We’ll add new services, and find new partners to work alongside us.
 But, through it all, we will remain committed to the same core ideals we began with: